jaredaevans/DualNeuralStyleTransfer/README.md

 <img src="Images/Bacchus_Limbo.jpg" alt="Bosch Follower's Christ in Limbo" width="230"/><img src="Images/Bacchus_Tondal.jpg" alt="Bosch's Tondal's Vision" width="230"/><img src="Images/Bacchus_Triumph.jpg" alt="Bruegel's Triumph of Death" width="230"/>

-## What is Neural Style Transfer
+## What is Neural Style Transfer?

-The baisc idea behind neural style transfer is to take an image, and transfer the artistic style of an artist onto it.
+The basic idea behind neural style transfer is to take an image, and transfer the artistic style of an artist onto it.
 This can be done by the following basic process:
 1) Take a CNN trained for multi-purpose image examination (such as VGG19, used here)
 2) Extracting features from some of the layers of the network for both a "content" image and "style" image
 3) Creating a new image, "combo," that minimizes the loss from the content's deviation from "content" and the loss from the style's deviation from "style"